Neural Embeddings for Web Testing

 \subsection{End-to-End Web Test Automation}

-Andrews et al.~\cite{andrews2005testing} propose a test generation approach based on a hierarchical finite state machine model to achieve full transition coverage.
+Most E2E testing techniques rely on a web app model of the application under test, either manually generated by developers or automatically inferred, e.g., through crawling~\cite{mesbah:tse12,andrews2005testing,marchetto2008state,2015-Stocco-AST,2017-Stocco-SQJ,2016-Stocco-ICWE,2026-Karagoz-ICST}.
 Biagiola et al.~\cite{biagiola2017search, 2019-Biagiola-FSE-Diversity} use Page Objects to guide the generation of tests.
 Marchetto et al.~\cite{marchetto2008state} propose a combination of static and dynamic analysis to model the AUT into a finite state machine and generate tests based on multiple coverage criteria.
 Mesbah et al.~\cite{mesbah:tse12} propose ATUSA, a tool that leverages the model of the AUT produced by \crawljax to automatically generate test cases to cover all the transitions of the model.
-Biagiola et al.~\cite{biagiola2020dependency} propose DANTE, an automated approach to test generation, aimed at producing minimal test suites from web app crawlings.
-DANTE turns the raw output of a crawler into executable test cases by reusing the same inputs used upon crawling, resolving dependencies among tests and eliminating redundant tests.
-Sunman et al.~\cite{SUNMAN2022111441} propose AWET, an approach that leverages existing test cases, possibly obtained via capture-and-replay in an exploratory testing fashion, to guide crawling.

 These works do not address the redundancy in the web app model during crawling due to an ineffective SAF.
-These test generators can be used in conjunction with \tool, to increase the accuracy of the inferred web app models.
+These test generators can be used in conjunction with \tool to increase the accuracy of the inferred web app models.